jcbw/Windalco-red-mud-pit/README.md

-# Windalco-red-mud-pit
-This repository is Javascript language in Google Earth Engine to extract information about the Windalco Red mud pit in  Manchester, Jamaica
+# The Windalco residual lake in Manchester, Jamaica.

+##### The Windalco red mud pit located in Manchester Jamaica is an important mining waste area infilled with bauxite waste clays.
+This script uses Javascript to extract and analyze satellite data to retrieve the dimensions of the pit and derive volume estimates.

+###### This paper is currently in submission for review.